 - A. Knowledge of suspected disability (Thought to be a student with a disability) - There are certain circumstances that would indicate a school had knowledge that a student might (or is thought to) have a disability prior to the violation of the disciplinary violation.
 The following three situations give rise to such legal evidence. - 1.
 Evaluation Requested.
 The parent requested an evaluation. - Written Concern.
 The parent expressed concern in writing to the student's teacher or school administration about the student's need for special education and related services. - 3.
 Specific Concerns by Staff about Pattern of Behavior.
 The student's teacher or other school staff told school supervisory personnel of specific concerns about the student's pattern of behavior. - 4.
 If any of the three factors above are present, then school officials consider disciplinary action as if the student has a disability. - B. NOT Deemed To Have Knowledge.
 This provision does not apply if: - 1.
 Parent did not consent to an initial evaluation of the student; - 2.
 Parent refused special education and related services for the student; or - 3.
 The student was evaluated and was determined not to have a disability.

 If any of these three circumstances exist, the student may be subjected to the same disciplinary measures applied to those without disabilities engaging in similar behaviors.

-The US Department of Education's comments to the IDEA states: a public agency will not be considered to have a basis of - The US Department of Education's comments to the IDEA states: a public agency will not be considered to have a basis of knowledge merely because a child receives services under the coordinated, early intervening services of the IDEA law UNLESS a parent or teacher of a child receiving early intervening services expresses a concern, in writing, to appropriate agency personnel that the child may need special education and related services. - C. School Personnel Have No Knowledge and Parent Subsequently Requests an Evaluation
+The US Department of Education's comments to the IDEA states: a public agency will not be considered to have a basis of the USEA through the same of the USEA through the s - knowledge merely because a child receives services under the coordinated, early intervening services of the IDEA law UNLESS a parent or teacher of a child receiving early intervening services expresses a concern, in writing, to appropriate agency personnel that the child may need special education and related services. - C. School Personnel Have No Knowledge and Parent Subsequently Requests an Evaluation